 The dose of X-ray radiation needed for a CT scan is much more than for a single X-ray picture, but is still generally quite a low dose.
 The risk of harm from the dose of radiation used in CT scanning is thought to be very small, but it is not totally without risk.
 As a rule, the higher the dose of radiation, the greater the risk.
 So, for example, the larger the part of the body scanned, the greater the radiation dose.
 And, repeat CT scans over time cause an overall increase of dose.
 Also, the younger you are when you have a CT scan, the greater the lifetime risk of developing cancer or leukaemia.

-Various studies have aimed to estimate the risk of developing cancer or leukaemia following a CT scan (see references below).
-In general, the risk is small.
+In general, the risk of developing cancer or leukaemia following a CT scan is small.
 In many situations, the benefit of a CT scan greatly outweighs the risk.
-However, as the same study concludes ... "although clinical benefits should outweigh the small absolute risks, radiation doses from CT scans ought to be kept as low as possible and alternative procedures, which do not involve ionising radiation, should be considered if appropriate".
+However the radiation doses from CT scans are kept as low as possible in order to minimise any risk.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.